Mid Mountains Legal Blog

 Once the property is sold, the sale proceeds are placed in a trust and the proceeds of sale are distributed amongst the co-owners.
 Their respective proportions will ultimately be decided on the basis of the contributions made by the co-owners.

-The legal costs of the co-owner who commenced the section 66G application are generally deducted from the sale proceeds of the property.
+The legal costs of the section 66G applicant are generally deducted from the sale proceeds of the property.

 What if a co-owner has made greater contributions or improvements to the property?